DV

 Strategy & risk

-SPY tracks S&P 500 Index with a large cap approach, while VTI tracks CRSP US Total Market Index using a basket strategy.
-Beta is 1.0 for SPY and 1.03 for VTI, indicating SPY is less volatile relative to the market.
+SPY tracks S&P 500 Index with a large cap approach, while VTI tracks CRSP US Total Market Index with a basket approach.
+Beta is 1.0 for SPY and 1.0379 for VTI, indicating SPY is less volatile relative to the market.

 SPY beta1.0